 Artists Valley is an incredibly beautiful, and extremely tranquil area, located near to Aberystwyth in Mid Wales.
 This serene and quiet location has been carved out of the Welsh Hills by the Cwm Einion, which flows down the majestic hillside slopes on its way into the River Dyfi.

-I’ve become very familiar with the area that surrounds Artists valley; near to Machynlleth in Wales, having made many trips there over the past couple of years.
+I’m very familiar with the area that surrounds Artists valley; near to Machynlleth in Wales, having made many trips there over the past couple of years.
 I had spent some considerable time prior to my trip, researching the location, studying both photographs and writings.
 I believe though, that a photograph can really only tell you part of the story of a place, it misses out what’s behind the photographer, also not seen is what is to either side, above or below, it simply doesn’t show what is outside of the frame of the photo.
 For me personally, it is often the phonography, or the sound possessed by a location that I consider to be its most engaging attribute.
-Sadly many people seem to be quite deaf to the world that surrounds them, unaware of the sonic richness and dynamic of the acoustic environment, nescient to how as a society we are encroaching more and more upon the natural landscape, its inherent sounds becoming increasingly masked and obscured by the proliferation of noise that generally accompanies us.
+Sadly many people seem to be quite unaware of the sounds in world that surrounds them, unaware of the sonic richness and dynamic of the acoustic environment, and to how as a society we are encroaching more and more upon the natural landscape, its inherent sounds becoming increasingly masked and obscured by the proliferation of man-made sound.
 Often this is noise that we ourselves have, over time become used to, and have therefore; albeit unconsciously, learned to ignore.

 I was staying in a cottage at Blaeneinion, this is a very peaceful, secluded and inspiring seventy-five acre conservation project, that is located at the farthest end of the valley.
 The owners of the site; having already planted thirty-three thousand native broadleaf trees on their land over the past decade, can also be credited with taking the initial steps toward the reintroduction of the Eurasian beaver into Wales.
 This is an animal that although once widespread throughout the country’s waterways, composing a key part of the native ecosystem, were unfortunately hunted to extinction by the mid-part of the 16th-century.